digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 # Week 2: Git (Teaching notes)

+The resolving-merge-commits notebook could be moved to the best-practice session (if we run out of time).

 Prep [Pingo survey](https://pingo.coactum.de/events/659109/surveys/670b7003cb008d0001b0e7ce){: target="_blank"}

 Note: when explaining the git committing, it could be helpful to illustrate the process